fengxia41103/myblog/content/thoughts/people psyche.md

 And here is something even more fantastic.
-Ppl literally step on their gas to pass me while I was cruising towards a <span class="myhighlight">RED</span> light!? wow, this is just beyond my comprehension completely, ultimately, thoroughly. _uh, are you going to drive through it?_ I would love to see it.
+Ppl literally step on their gas to pass me while I was cruising towards a <span class="myhighlight">RED</span> light!? wow, this is just beyond my comprehension completly, ultimately, thoroughly. _uh, are you going to drive through it?_ I would love to see it.
 I thought you are in a hurry, why stop?...
 I don't know.
 They are either blind, or just stupid.
 If passing me gives them pleasure, I guess that's one positive